 Sakthi Ranganathan came to New Zealand as an international student, arriving on the day of the 2011 earthquake in Ōtautahi Christchurch.
 It was a devastating experience, but the event gave him a strong emotional connection to the city he now calls home.

-With a background in computer science and engineering, and work experience as a digital designer under his belt, Sakthi pursued his interest in technology at the University of Canterbury’s Human Interface Technology (HIT) Lab, where he got to test and play with cutting-edge technology.
-After taking part in Startup Weekend in Christchurch in 2017, Sakthi decided to give up his job and jump into the startup world as the founder of JIX Reality.
-JIX embraces the latest technology advancements to create digital experiences, with a particular focus on commercialising Extended Reality (including VR, AR and MR) and Artificial Intelligence.
-The company is driven by a desire to solve problems in real-world settings, Sakthi says, rather than simply using the technology in marketing or gaming applications.
-“We partner with industry leaders to prototype real-world applications of XR technology, proving it’s commercial viability and ensuring a return on investment.”
+With a background in computer science and engineering, and work experience as a digital designer, Sakthi pursued his interest at the University of Canterbury’s Human Interface Technology (HIT) Lab, where he got to test and play with cutting-edge technology.
+After taking part in Startup Weekend in Christchurch in 2017, Sakthi decided to leap into the startup world as the founder of JIX Reality.

 Sakthi Ranganathan - JIX Reality